Description

 Acquisition and Training Trials

-Following the rest period, post-surgery, begin acquisition trials for drug self-administration on a fixed ratio 1 schedule.
-Begin each session with a priming injection of the drug.
-Reinforce each lever press with drug administration accompanied by the flashing of the stimulus light.
+Following the rest period, post-surgery, begin acquisition trials for self-administration on a fixed ratio 1 schedule.
+Begin each session with a priming injection of the substances.
+Reinforce each lever press with compound administration accompanied by the flashing of the stimulus light.
 Follow the lever-press with a time-out (lights turned off) of 30 seconds of no activity or reinforcement.
 Perform each session for 180 minutes with a preset maximum number of injections.
-Conclude acquisition trials once the subject meets the predetermined acquisition criteria of minimum self-administration and active to inactive lever press ratio over 3 consecutive sessions.
+Conclude acquisition trials once the subject meets the predetermined acquisition criteria of minimum self-administration and active-to-inactive lever press ratio over 3 consecutive sessions.

 Begin training sessions using a fixed ratio 2 schedule and unlimited reinforcers.
-Conduct each session for 90 minutes until a stable baseline for drug intake is established across three consecutive sessions.
+Conduct each session for 90 minutes until a stable baseline for substance intake is established across three consecutive sessions.

 Dose-Response Test Trials